ajit-dherange/AWS_ApplicationLoadBalancer_Setup_For_MicroServices_Application/README.md

 # Phase 1 : Create Web Server Pools (Front End, Train, Flight)

-1) Create Two EC2 Instance FESVR01 For Frontend Microservice development server 01
+1) Create t2 micro EC2 Instance FESVR01 For Frontend Web server 01

    Download file FrontEndServer01 and put that bash script into the user data area in the Advance tab

-2) Create EC2 Instance FESVR02 For Frontend Microservice development server 02
+2) Create t2 micro EC2 Instance FESVR02 For Frontend Web server 02

    Use same security group which got created while creating Front End Server 01

    Download file FrontEndServer02 and put that bash script in the user data area in the Advance tab

-3) Create EC2 Instance TrainSVR01 For Train Microservice development server 01
+3) Create t2 micro EC2 Instance TrainSVR01 For Train Microservice Web server 01

    Use same security group which got created while creating Front End Server 01

    Download file TrainServer01 and put that bash script in the user data area in the Advance tab

-4) Create EC2 Instance TrainSVR01 For Train Microservice development server 02
+4) Create t2 micro EC2 Instance TrainSVR01 For Train Microservice Web server 02

    Use same security group which got created while creating Front End Server 01

    Download file TrainServer02 and put that bash script in the user data area in the Advance tab

-5) Create EC2 Instances FlightSVR01 For Flight Microservice development server 01
+5) Create t2 micro EC2 Instance FlightSVR01 For Flight Microservice Web server 01

    Use same security group which got created while creating Front End Server 01

    Download file FlightServer01 and put that bash script in the user data area in the Advance tab

-6) Create EC2 Instances FlightSVR02 For Flight Microservice development server 02
+6) Create t2 micro EC2 Instance FlightSVR02 For Flight Microservice Web server 02

    Use same security group which got created while creating Front End Server 01

    Download file FlightServer02 and put that bash script in the user data area in the Advance tab

 7) Add Inbound Rule in the security group to allow port 80 traffic

 Note: You can verify web service is working fine or not by accessing server with its public IP